raspberrypi/documentation/configuration/config-txt.md

 #### gpu_mem

 GPU memory in megabytes.
 Sets the memory split between the CPU and GPU; the CPU gets the remaining memory.
-Minimum value is `16`; maximum value is either `192` or `448` depending on whether you're using a 256MB or 512MB Pi.
+Minimum value is `16`; maximum value is either `192`, `448` or `944` depending on whether you're using a 256M, 512MB or 1024MB Pi.
 The default value is `64`.

 Setting `gpu_mem` to low values may automatically disable certain firmware features (as there are some things the GPU simply can't do with too little memory).
 So if a certain feature you're trying to use isn't working, try setting a larger GPU memory split.

-Using `gpu_mem_256` and `gpu_mem_512` allows you to swap the same SD card between both 256MB and 512MB Pis without having to edit `config.txt` each time:
+Using `gpu_mem_256`, `gpu_mem_512` and `gpu_mem_1024` allows you to swap the same SD card between 256MB, 512MB and 1024MB Pis without having to edit `config.txt` each time:

 #### gpu_mem_256

-GPU memory in megabytes for the 256MB Raspberry Pi (ignored by the 512MB Pi).
+GPU memory in megabytes for the 256MB Raspberry Pi (ignored if memory size is not 256M).
 This overrides `gpu_mem`.
 The maximum value is `192` and the default is not set.

 #### gpu_mem_512

-GPU memory in megabytes for the 512MB Raspberry Pi (ignored by the 256MB Pi).
+GPU memory in megabytes for the 512MB Raspberry Pi (ignored if memory size is not 512M).
 This overrides `gpu_mem`.
 The maximum value is `448` and the default is not set.

+#### gpu_mem_1024

+GPU memory in megabytes for the 1024MB Raspberry Pi 2 (ignored if memory size is not 1024M).
+This overrides `gpu_mem`.
+The maximum value is `944` and the default is not set.

 #### disable_l2cache